Leek

-The leek is a vegetable, a cultivar of Allium ampeloprasum, the broadleaf wild leek (syn.
+A leek is a biennial vegetable, a cultivar of Allium ampeloprasum, the broadleaf wild leek (syn.
 Allium porrum).
-The edible part of the plant is a bundle of leaf sheaths that is sometimes erroneously called a stem or stalk.
-The genus Allium also contains the onion, garlic, shallot, scallion, chive, and Chinese onion.
-Three closely related vegetables, elephant garlic, kurrat and Persian leek or tareh, are also cultivars of A. ampeloprasum, although different in their uses as food.
+The edible part of the plant is a bundle of leaf sheaths that is sometimes colloquially called a "stem" or "stalk".

+The genus Allium also contains the onion, garlic, shallot, scallion, chives, and Chinese onion.
+Three closely related vegetables—elephant garlic, kurrat and Persian leek or tareh—are also cultivars of A. ampeloprasum, although different in their culinary uses.